Azure/azure-sdk-for-go/sdk/monitor/ingestion/azlogs/README.md

 ### Logs retrieval

-The logs that were uploaded using this module can be queried using the [azquery][azure_monitor_query] module (Azure Monitor Query).
+The logs that were uploaded using this module can be queried using the [query/azlogs][query_azlogs] module (Azure Monitor Query Logs).

 ## Examples

-Get started with our examples.
+Get started with our [examples][examples].

 ## Troubleshooting

-See our troubleshooting guide for details on how to diagnose various failure scenarios.
+See our [troubleshooting guide][troubleshooting_guide] for details on how to diagnose various failure scenarios.

 ## Next steps